chain4travel/camino-docs/docs/about/columbus-testnet.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 description: All about the Columbus testnet, how to participate and what to expect.
 ---

-# About Columbus
+# Columbus Test Network

 The Columbus testnet is a full-fledged ready-to-use platform to both learn how to participate in the network and to develop and test on-chain applications.